djoesanje/dominguez_joe_pks/pojects.md

-# Projects

-## Capstone Project

 # 📂 Projects

 [🏠 Home](README.md) | [🙋 About Me](about.md) | [📝 Reflection](reflection.md)

 ---

+## 🚀 Capstone Project

-Real-Time Work Order and Task Assignment System
+### Real-Time Work Order and Task Assignment System

+A system designed for efficient task management and real-time tracking using modern web and mobile technologies.

+---

-## Android App
+## 📱 Android App

-Student GPA Calculator
+### Student GPA Calculator

+A mobile application that helps students calculate and monitor their GPA efficiently.

+---